geo-fluid-dynamics/sIM-CoMeT-3D/src/README.md

 ## INTRODUCTION
 This repository stores the code for sIM-CoMeT C++ implementation developed by Jayghosh Rao for his Master's thesis work.
 The program calculates the steady state velocity and curve radius of the trajectory of a melting probe in a given Phase Change Material (PCM).
 With inputs of thermo-physical properties of the PCM, and the applied thermal flux/temperature, the program uses the CCMSOLVE algorithm to calculate the required variables.

+The code has been tested on Unix based OSes.
+However, it should run in Windows with certain minor changes also.

 ## Dependencies [To be manually installed]
 1. suitesparse/umfpack
 	Ubuntu: `sudo apt-get install libsuitesparse-dev`